-- It is the plant of the warrior par excellence, as it gives strength and power, but also deep love.
+- It is the plant of the warrior par excellence, as it gives strength, power, and deep love.
 Its healing value is equally recognized for both physical and spiritual wounds.

 - It directs its action towards the center of the heart, proving to be particularly useful when used together with mint.